Easy Access for Table Rock Lake Swimming!

 Many campgrounds and resorts found around the Branson area of Table Rock Lake offer swimming spots on the lake, but Moonshine Beach is far more expansive and can make visitors feel like they’re on an ocean beach.
 Because Table Rock is so large, gazing across the lake from Moonshine is awe-inspiring; because it’s a clear, fresh body of water, there’s no need to worry about all that ocean salt.
 Moonshine is the only public sand beach found on the lake, and it offers plenty of the amenities you expect to find when you spend a day at the beach; picnic areas, grills, drinking water, restrooms, a playground, a food vendor, and a volleyball court.
 There are also group shelters that can be reserved, and a handy boat ramp for fishing and water sports excursions.

 Around the Moonshine Beach area, there are acres of beautiful oak and hickory trees, and spring-time trips are perfect for viewing the dogwood and redbud trees in bloom, making the area popular for hiking.
 There are wonderful hiking areas at the beach site, and just across the dam, you’ll discover the Table Rock Lakeshore Trail, a paved 2.25 mile trail that runs from Dewey Short Visitor Center to State Park Marina.
 Because the trail is paved, it’s easily accessible for people with walking aids or wheelchairs.

 Check with Branson Tourism Center for events that take place at Moonshine Beach; sports competitions and other events can be fun to watch, but they also mean that public access for swimming may be unavailable during the hours or days these events take place.
-Branson Tourism Center can be reached at the number below.
+Branson Tourism Center can be reached at 1-800-785-1610 Web Code: —.